 Oxford’s Curiosity Carnival 2017 will join hundreds of other European cities in celebrating European Researchers’ Night.

 European Researchers’ Night is a Europe-wide event dedicated to explaining research through fun, interactive learning – and this is the first one ever to be held in Oxford.
 It is a unique opportunity to meet researchers, ask questions and find out more about what they research and why.

 All the events will take place on Friday 29 September, in over 300 cities across Europe and in neighbouring countries.
-The events are supported by the European Commission as part of the Marie Skłodowska-Curie Actions, which is an EU funding programme to support research careers.
+This European Researchers' Night project is funded by the European Commission under the Marie Skłodowska-Curie actions, which is an EU funding programme to support research careers.